mksaraf/kubernetes-lab-tutorial/content/basics.md

   namespace:
 ```

+Using a ConfigMap and exposing it through a volume brings the ability to update the configuration without having to recreate the pod or even restart the container.

+When updating a ConfigMap, the files in all the volumes referencing it are updated.
+It’s then up to the process to detect that they’ve been changed and reload them.

+For example, to update the configuration above, edit the ConfigMap

+    kubectl edit cm nginxconfig

+Then check the nginx application running inside the pod reloaded the configuration

+    kubectl exec -it nginx-cm cat /etc/nginx/conf.d/nginx.conf

 ## Daemons
 A Daemon Set is a controller type ensuring each node in the cluster runs a pod.
 As new node is added to the cluster, a new pod is added to the node.
 As the node is removed from the cluster, the pod running on it is removed and not scheduled on another node.
 Deleting a Daemon Set will clean up all the pods it created.